2023–2025 global coral bleaching event

-The 2023–2025 global coral bleaching event is an ongoing environmental disaster that represents the most extensive coral bleaching incident in recorded history, affecting approximately 84% of the Earth's coral reef ecosystems.
+The 2023–2025 global coral bleaching event was an environmental disaster that represents the most extensive coral bleaching incident in recorded history, affecting approximately 84% of the Earth's coral reef ecosystems.
 Announced by the International Coral Reef Initiative (ICRI) in April 2025, the event was the fourth global bleaching event officially documented, and surpassed the previous 2014–17 event, which impacted roughly two-thirds of global reefs.
 Coral reefs in the territories of at least eighty-two nations suffered enough thermal stress to undergo bleaching.

 The ongoing event, which began in February 2023, has been primarily attributed to escalating ocean temperatures associated with anthropogenic climate change, with marine researchers stating that there was no clear indication of when it might conclude.

 Background

 Coral bleaching occurs when environmental stressors, particularly elevated ocean temperatures, disrupt the symbiotic relationship between coral polyps and zooxanthellae, the algae that reside within them.
 These algae provide corals with essential nutrients through photosynthesis and are responsible for their vibrant coloration.
 When subjected to prolonged thermal stress, these algae release toxic compounds, prompting the coral to expel them as a defensive measure.
 This expulsion reveals the coral's white limestone skeleton, leaving the organism weakened and significantly more vulnerable to mortality.

-Prior to the 2020's, three recorded global bleaching were officially recorded in 1998, 2010, and 2014–2017.
+Prior to the 2020s, three recorded global bleaching were officially recorded in 1998, 2010, and 2014–2017.
 The share of affected coral reefs worldwide by the prior three bleaching events has been estimated to be 20%, 35%, and 56%.

 Event

-In April 2024, the National Oceanic and Atmospheric Administration (NOAA) confirmed that an ongoing fourth global coral bleaching event was ongoing, and was called the second such event in the past ten years.
+In April 2024, the National Oceanic and Atmospheric Administration (NOAA) confirmed an ongoing fourth global coral bleaching event, the second such event in the past ten years.
 Coral mortalities reached up to 93% in areas like the Pacific coast near Mexico.
 Regions such as Florida experienced complete die-offs in some reefs, where water temperatures rose to 101 F. The Great Barrier Reef began to undergo its fifth extensive bleaching event since 2016.